-In 2015, Millennials surpassed Gen Xers are the largest generation in the US labor force, and the media has been absolutely fascinated with them ever since.
+In 2015, Millennials surpassed Gen Xers the largest generation in the US labor force, and the media has been absolutely fascinated with them ever since.
 At the top level of companies run by Baby Boomers and Gen Xers, they have decided that Millennials are an entirely new breed of worker.
-There has been a caricatured painting of an entire generation as entitled, lazy narcissists, a categorization which is just as unhelpful to employers as it is to Millennial employees.
+There has been a caricatured painting of an entire generation as entitled, lazy narcissists, a categorization that is just as unhelpful to employers as it is to Millennial employees.

 Having said that, of course not every generation can be expected to behave exactly the same as their predecessors in the workplace.
 There are generational differences and there isn’t necessarily a problem with understanding what makes different age groups tick.
-The problem comes when the perceived differences all reflect badly on those entering the workforce, and encourage those in leadership positions to treat them in a way that not only hinders their professional growth, but makes a cohesive working environment difficult to achieve.
+The problem comes when the perceived differences all reflect badly on those entering the workforce and encourage those in leadership positions to treat them in a way that not only hinders their professional growth but makes a cohesive working environment difficult to achieve.

 There have been countless pieces written about how best to manage Millennials – all exclusively, it seems, written by non-Millennials – but these will only further entrench these largely negative stereotypes and ultimately turn good employees away.
 With this in mind, here is how not to handle Millennial employees.

 1. Assuming they have no loyalty